needle-mirror/com.unity.xr.compositionlayers/Documentation~/change-order.md

 The layer sort order determines the order in which layers are composited to the final display.
 In general, layers are composited in numerical order (most negative to most positive).
 Layers composited later in the order overwrite layers drawn earlier in the order.
 (However, a provider implementation can choose to use a different algorithm if it makes more sense for their device.)

-You can set the sort order of an individual layer by editing the component’s __Layer Order__ property in the __Inspector__.
+You can set the sort order of an individual layer by editing the component's __Layer Order__ property in the __Inspector__.
 When you change this value, you must choose a order that isn't already used by another layer in the scene.

 ![](images/Inspector_CompositionLayer.png)<br />*A cylinder layer with its _Layer Order_ set to 6.*